Fayzulla-Shamsiev/react-clone/README.md

 # React Clone

-A tiny React-like library built from scratch in vanilla JavaScript.
+A tiny React-like library built from scratch in JavaScript.
 This project re-implements some of React’s core ideas — **fiber architecture, reconciliation, hooks, and event handling** — in a lightweight way.

 ## Features